sudara/melatonin_blur/README.md

 On macOS, it depends on the built-in Accelerate framework.

 On Windows, it optionally depends on the Intel IPP library.
-If not present will fall back to a JUCE FloatVectorOperations implementation for single channel (shadows, etc) and Gin's Stack Blur for ARGB.
+If IPP is not present, it will fall back to a JUCE FloatVectorOperations implementation for single channel (shadows, etc) and Gin's Stack Blur for ARGB.

 ## Features